Skip to main content

 • Integration with home automation systems

-Security Trade-off: Using a static port removes one layer of security-by-obscurity.
+Security Trade-off: Using a custom port removes one layer of security-by-obscurity.
 The randomized port and auto-generated auth token in the URL work together to protect access.
-With a static port, you’re relying solely on the auth token for security.Recommendations when using static ports:
+With a custom port, you’re relying solely on the auth token for security.Recommendations when using custom ports:

 • Use Cloudflare tunnel for remote access instead of exposing ports directly